HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Hive-Mind Collectivism is explicitly antitheist.
 This is not a soft secularism that tolerates religion as a private matter while excluding it from public life.
 It is the position that religious ideology, at the level of organized social force, is incompatible with the communist project and must be actively opposed, not merely sidelined.

 The distinction matters.
 Part IV addresses the structural abolition of organized religion as an institution.
-This section addresses the ideological question: why antitheism is not optional for a genuinely communist politics, and why the neutrality position, the "religion is a personal matter" framework favored by liberal and social-democratic left formations, is itself a form of ideological accommodation to the enemy.
+This section addresses the ideological question: why antitheism is not optional for a genuinely communist politics, and why the neutrality position, the 'religion is a personal matter' framework favored by liberal and social-democratic left formations, is itself a form of ideological accommodation to the enemy.

 Marx identified religion as the ideological form in which human suffering mystifies itself.
 It is the halo that makes earthly chains bearable, the sigh of the oppressed creature.
 This is not a metaphor.
 It is a precise material analysis.
 Religion functions to redirect suffering upward, toward the supernatural, rather than outward, toward the social conditions that produce suffering.
 It teaches endurance rather than resistance.
 It promises justice in another life rather than demanding it in this one.
 It is, in the most direct sense, a mechanism of class pacification.